Internal versus external sources of recruitment

 Schools and universities are often good sources of recruitment as graduating students begin entering the workforce.
 Some organizations participate in job fairs or other networking events to connect with prospective job seekers directly.

 Employment agencies provide a database of skilled candidates that organizations can tap into to use for their recruitment efforts at a cost.
-Some employment agencies will specialize in a specific industry or function, giving hiring managers direct access to a specific talent pool that aligns with their priorities.
+Some employment agencies will specialize in a specific industry or function, giving hiring managers direct access to talent pools that aligns with their priorities.

 What is internal recruitment?